skypjack/entt/README.md

 view if it contains a given entity.<br/>
 Refer to the inline documentation for all the details.

-To iterate a persistent view, either use it in range-for loop:
+To iterate a persistent view, either use it in a range-for loop:

 ```cpp
 auto view = registry.view<Position, Velocity>(entt::persistent_t{});